Rogue Tavern in Eureka Springs

 We were headed towards the door by 9:30.
 Would this go down as a memorable Father's Day breakfast adventure?
 Would I remember this place at all in 10 years?

 I guess I can't call it an adventure when we didn't have a good chat with a stranger.
 We didn't try any daring foods.
 We didn't see any outlandish decor or happenings.
 But we had a meal at a cafe that survived the Great Depression.
 It narrowly survived a tornado.
 The cafe also survived the pandemic.
 So for that I offer, "3 Cheers for Skyline Cafe!"

-Don and I finally got to sample the BBQ that we've heard about for years!
+Don and I finally got to sample some special Arkansas BBQ.

 The New Building